llnl/benchpark/docs/generate-multiple-binaries.rst

   ramble -P -D workspace/quicksilver/ruby-gcc/workspace on ramble -P -D workspace/quicksilver/ruby-intel/workspace on

-However, we can manually combine each ``execute_experiment`` file into a single script, allowing us to run both binaries on the same node
+However, we can manually combine each ``execute_experiment`` file into a single script, allowing us to run both binaries on the same node.
+An example script for this is available at ``examples/multiple_binaries/combine_executable.py``

 Collecting FOMs
 ---------------